Age on Other Planets Calculator

 We don’t care what they say, Pluto.
 You will always be a planet in our hearts 💕

 Nevertheless, Pluto would probably not be a great place to live.
 There’s a good reason why it was reclassified as a dwarf planet in 2006.
-Tiny by space standards, it’s little more than an ice-covered rock floating at the outskirts of our solar system.
+Tiny by space standards, it’s little more than an ice-covered rock floating on the outskirts of our solar system.
 On average, Pluto's temperature is -387 °F / -232 °C – way too low for our liking!
 Interestingly, it gains atmosphere periodically.
 When its orbit takes it a bit closer to the Sun, the ice caps thaw a little bit – enough to free some hydrogen, which creates a thin layer covering the surface.

 Check out our lunar age calculator to find out your age in the Chinese and Hijri calculators.
 Or our birthday paradox calculator for fascinating trivia about the probability of people in a group having the same birthday.